AnnaSyme/porepatrol/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

+The pipeline will run porechop, nanoplot, nanofilt, and a second round of nanoplot.

 Note that the pipeline will create the following files in your working directory:

 ```bash